Intro to meditation: Class 4 notes

 Recall the three skills: concentration, sense clarity, and equanimity.
 This week's technique will increase sense clarity.
 This one takes awhile to get through, especially when you're new to it, so try to carve out 30+ minutes if you can.
 An hour is great.

-• Have patience!
-Ideally, don't move to the next region until you've felt some increase in how much you're feeling.
+- Have patience!
+Ideally, don't move to the next region until you've felt some increase in sensation.

 Group sit: body scanning

 30min group sit, guided.
-Whole body breathing, followed by a single whole-body scan, followed by more whole body breathing.
+Whole body awareness, followed by a single whole-body scan, followed by whole body awareness.
 Do you notice more sensations the second time around?

 Followed by around the room discussion of meditation experiences in the past week (including this class's group sit).